John Rowland (Desperate Housewives): Season 2

-After what happened at the court in the previous season, Gabrielle breaks up with John.
-John looks for new housewives to be with intimately and starts having an affair with 41-year-old Joan.
+After what happened at court in the previous season, Gabrielle breaks up with John.
+He instead starts having an affair with 41-year-old Joan.
 Upon finding this out, Gabrielle destroys Joan's garden and shuts John out of her life.

 The beginning of Gabrielle's affair with John is first seen in the second season finale in flashbacks.
 After their first sexual encounter, Gabrielle tells John that this was the only time it would ever happen.

 Season 3

 John is not seen again until early in the third season.
-According to his dialogue in episode 3.03 (A Weekend in the Country) he is doing well, and is very rich and successful with his gardening company.
+He is revealed to be very rich and successful with his gardening company.
 He is engaged to the daughter of the Sinclair Hotel owner, Tammy Sinclair.
 John and Gabrielle hook up in this episode, but John explains to her after that he is not planning to risk his marriage by continuing to have an affair with her.
-About six months later, in episode 3.17 (Dress Big) Gabrielle tells Edie Britt that John is now married.
+He later marries Tammy.

 Season 4

 In the fourth season, John meets Gabrielle at a hotel owned by his father-in-law and realizes that he still loves her.
-He constantly fights with his wife over the fact that she wants to lead his life.
-He tries to get back with Gabrielle, but she refuses because his wife is pregnant and she (Gabrielle) is married to Victor Lang, but is having an affair with Carlos.
+He constantly fights with his wife.
+He tries to get back with Gabrielle, but she refuses because his wife is pregnant.
+She also explains that she is married to Victor Lang but is already having an affair with Carlos.
 Carlos, who eavesdrops, realizes that he is just like how John used to be; he finally forgives him.
-The two talk.
-John asks him if he thinks Gabrielle is happy.
-Carlos replies "I think she is".